 Alternatively, you can choose to select your own award recipient(s) from our pool of applicants.
 We will send you a packet that includes anonymous student essays and transcripts for your review.
 You may decide to have your recipient(s) paid through the committee, or directly by you.

-Regardless of how you decide to collaborate with our organization, we are happy to present your award at our annual Toledo Awards and Recognition Night and list it in the graduation program, as long as we know who has been selected by mid May.
+Regardless of how you decide to collaborate with our organization,we are thrilled to present your award at our annual Toledo Awards and Recognition Night.
+Your award will also be listed in the graduation program, as long as we know your recipient by mid May.

 Establish an endowment